Ketan-Karki/Kdrama-Site-Landing-Page/README.md

-# Kdrama-Site-Clone
+# Kdrama-Site-Landing Page

 ## Preview:
 [https://ketankarki.github.io/Kdrama-Site-Clone/](https://ketankarki.github.io/Kdrama-Site-Clone/)

-This is a fully responsive clone of a Kdrama streaming website KissAsian made using HTML and CSS only.
+This is a fully responsive landing page of a Kdrama streaming website KissAsian made using HTML and CSS only.
 To visit the original site, [Click Here](https://kissasian.la/)

-* This clone is fully responsive
+* This page is fully responsive
 * This is made with taking original site as insipiration with modifying few things.

 ## Technologies Used: